-Sony wanted to launch an expansive cinematic universe around Spider-Man to compete with Marvel but the poor performance of The Amazing Spider-Man 2 at the box office and creative differences with Sam Raimi had placed a wrench to its plans.
+Sony wanted to launch an expansive cinematic universe around Spider-Man to compete with Marvel but the poor performance of The Amazing Spider-Man 2 at the box office and creative differences with Sam Raimi had placed a wrench in its plans.

 Sony partnered up with Marvel to save itself from further embarrassment, hoping that MCU’s magic will rub off on the battered franchise while piggybacking on their fanbase.
 So The Amazing Spider-Man 3 has been taken off the table and we now have a new franchise that will be used as a starting point for Sony’s original plans, while Marvel can freely use the character without having to battle over licensing rights.

 Spider-Man: Homecoming does immediately reap the benefits of this intellectual property marriage.
 Tom Holland is perfectly cast as teen Peter Parker, embodying the self-conscious and affable earnestness of a greenhorn super-powered teen in the 21st century.
 The opening scenes of the movie are filled with Marvel tie-in video clips to get past the Spider bite origins story.
 Holland is younger of the three Spider-men and it shows.